theleos88/ml-for-highspeed-networks/README.md

 ## Dataset
 **data/**: Contains all the original captures from perf

+- fulldataset.csv: for fastClick
+- fulldataset-all.csv: for all routers

 ### Features
 **normalized_features.csv**: Contains the difference, measured in ratios of the standard deviation, between the average of the single experiment to the global average.